PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 # Pipedream 101

-After completing this quickstart, you'll understand the basic patterns for developing Pipedream workflows including how to:
+Learn the basic patterns for developing Pipedream workflows, including how to:

 - Trigger workflows on HTTP requests, schedules and app events
 - Return a custom response from your workflow on HTTP requests